beloop/components/README.md

 Requirements
 ------------

-Elcodi is supported on PHP 5.5.* and up.
+DYB is supported on PHP 5.6.* and up.